jh1sc/Classpad-Gemini-Integration/Journel.md

     - When connected to the ESP32, TX pin connects to the calcs RX pin and vice versa, and obv grounds need to connect
     - Total Voltage must sum to 0, as if not data would be garbled

+## 6/5/2025
+> More research, i guess understanding serial in greater depth?
+I have no clue on anything whooops Ok, so with hollyhock we can send and receive serial data via [serial](https://github.com/SnailMath/hollyhock-2/blob/master/sdk/include/sdk/os/serial.hpp)